-Personal data that is no longer needed will be disposed of securely.
+Personal data that is no longer needed will be disposed of securely in line with our Retention Schedule.
 Personal data that has become inaccurate or out of date will also be disposed of securely, where we cannot or do not need to rectify or update it.